Statistical Survey

 Who should I contact with questions?

-ACFID is running the survey through a new system this year for better user experience and data analysis capabilities so please let us know if you are experiencing any issues due to that or would like any further guidance on how to navigate the new template.
+ACFID is running the survey on a survey tool for better user experience and data analysis capabilities.
+Please let us know if you are experiencing any issues or would like any further guidance on how to navigate the portal.

 Data Privacy

 Your survey data will be handled with utmost confidentiality and the data will be stored appropriately.
 ACFID will not publish confidential and disaggregated data collected in this Statistical Survey.
-The only disaggregated data published is on the Interactive Aid Map on ACFID’s website, which identifies a member’s project name, sector and country.
+The only disaggregated data published is on the Interactive Aid Map on ACFID’s website, which identifies a member’s project data by region, country or sector.
 Please let us know if your organisation does not wish to appear on the map.

-This year, ACFID is running the survey through a new online statistical survey portal.
+This year, ACFID is running the survey using a survey tool called Qualtrics.
 This is to hopefully make it easier and more user-friendly for our members to participate in the survey.
-Please contact ACFID at any time – should you have any issues/questions/feedback on the new survey format.
-We provide some general guidance below to help you navigate the new portal and the survey questions.
+Please contact ACFID at any time – should you have any issues/questions/feedback on the survey format.
+We provide some general guidance below to help you navigate the portal and the survey questions.

-Please login using the credentials sent to you by ACFID in the email with the subject ‘ACFID Statistical Survey 2021 – Template and Guidance’.
-The account is a shared account for all staff within your organisation.
-Please forward the credentials and our email to any staff member that will need to complete parts of the Statistical Survey.
-If you have misplaced your password or would like to reset it, please contact ACFID.
+Please click on the link sent to you by ACFID in the email with the subject ‘ACFID Statistical Survey 2023 – Template and Guidance’.
+The link is a shared link for all staff within your organisation.
+Please forward the link and our email to any staff member that will need to complete parts of the Statistical Survey.
+If you have misplaced the link, please contact ACFID.
 Please contact ACFID on [email protected] or 02 8123 2250 with any issues/questions.

-- You will be able to go in and out of the portal.
-Ensure you click ‘Save and Next’ before exiting the page to save your answers.
+• You will be able to go in and out of the survey and any changes save automatically.

 Navigating the survey

-- There are four parts in this survey.
+• There are four parts in this survey.
 Please ensure you complete all four parts before submitting.
-Some questions are mandatory and the portal will let you know before submitting if you have missed a mandatory question.

-- Where there are dropdowns – please only select from the dropdown options.
-In Survey Part B – you will be required to download an Excel template and resubmit it once completed.
-If you need any of the dropdown lists in order to amend your data – please see the data naming convention files here.
+• Where there are dropdowns – please only select from the dropdown options.
+In Survey Part B and Survey Part C – you will be required to download an Excel template and resubmit it once completed.
+If you need any of the dropdown lists in order to amend your data – please contact ACFID for a naming convention file.

 3. Guidance for specific parts and questions